eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Use marketing technology such as Hubspot, Salesforce, WordPress, Sendoso, and Go-To-Webinar
 	- While this list is provided for a marketing position, it indicates technologies people in marketing analytics can build for people on these platforms.
++ skill set:
+	- Participate in the development of a large-scale Ads system for TikTok.
+	- Participate in the development and iteration of Ads algorithms by using Machine Learning.
+	- Partner with product managers and product strategy & operation team to define product strategy and features.
+	- Solid programming skills, proficient in C/C++, good programming style and work habits;
+	- Familiar with at least one mainstream deep learning programming framework (TensorFlow/Caffe/MXNet), familiar with its architecture and implementation mechanism;
+	- Familiar with deep learning algorithms (CNN/RNN/LSTM, etc.);
+	- Ability to solve problems independently, good sense of teamwork and communication skills;
+	- Has experience with open sourced deep learning framework.
+	- Familiar with main components for Ads system, including bidding, ranking and auction.
+	- Experience in resource management and task scheduling with large scale distributed software (such as Spark and TensorFlow).